dudeacough/Scam-Search/README.txt

 The program will return a file containing the URLs of the craiglist sites that contain photos that are simliar to the photos copied from the provided Zillow URL.

+The program is intended for personal use only.